 What are Group 15 Elements?

-Group 15 elements are also called Nitrogen family includes nitrogen phosphorus, arsenic, antimony and bismuth elements.
-The p-block elements are also known as the Representative Elements which is placed on the right side of the main periodic table.
+Group 15 elements are also called the Nitrogen family.
+It includes nitrogen, phosphorus, arsenic, antimony and bismuth elements.
+The p-block elements are also known as the Representative Elements which are placed on the right side of the main periodic table.

 The modern periodic table as conceived by Dimitri Mendeleev arranges all the elements known to man on the basis of its atomic number, which is unique to every element.
 The results of such an arrangement were the periodic table.
 The elements with similar properties were arranged into a column called a group.